garfield-spst/Suckless/README.md

-# dwm-fork
+# dwm + slstaus
-My DWM fork featuring tab layout and scracthpads as main features.
+My DWM and Slstaus setup, featuring tab layout and scracthpads as main features.